samuelhorn/pixelslices/README.md

 A neat slice library for [Slicemachine](https://www.slicemachine.dev/) by [Prismic](https://prismic.io/).
 Consisting of 6 slices and 2 partials for header and footer.

+**A note on color mode:**
+_To change between light and dark mode in the Storybook you have to push the switch in the header partail.
+I have not found a way to connect Storybook's knobs to @nuxtjs/color-mode, I will try to make it possible to switch on every slice in the future._

 ## Partials

 ### The Header